Edinburgh and Scottish traditions and customs

 Spitting on the Heart of Midlothian in Edinburgh

 Have you ever seen someone spit on the Heart of Midlothian whilst out and about sight-seeing on the Royal Mile?
 This mosaic heart sits on the ground close to the west door of St Giles’ Cathedral on the High Street.
-The heart lies where a prison entrance once stood and marks the spot where taxes were once paid and executions took place.
+The heart lies where a prison entrance once stood and marks the spot where taxes were paid and executions took place.
 The spitting tradition is said to have been started by people showing their distaste for the ghastly executions and goings-on.

 Hogmanay, First Footing and Auld Lang Syne